Miha-x64/Lychee/README.md

 )
 ```
 But there are some mistakes in the example above:
-* there aren't any convenient ways to handle arbitrary class properties:
+* there aren't any convenient ways to manipulate the properties of arbitrary classes:
   * reflection does not play well with ProGuard/R8 and Graal,
   * kapt is slow and does not play well with separate compilation,
-  * both break encapsulation and expose field names (or values of annotations) as serialization interface,
+  * both break encapsulation by exposing field names (or values of annotations) as serialization interface,
   * none of them knows precisely how to serialize values, they just try to guess according to field types,
   * there are no standard annotations:
     every JSON library has its own annotations (Gson: `@SerializedName` and `@TypeAdapter`),